The Power of Your Choice

 - Dental care: IHTC’s dental hygienists will work with you and your dentist to make sure all the necessary precautions are taken in preparing for dental procedures and for long-term dental care.
 Visit IHTC’s webpage on dental care to learn more about the special considerations for dental care in persons with bleeding disorders.

 - Outreach comprehensive clinic: As Indiana’s only federally recognized HTC, the IHTC is dedicated to serving persons with bleeding disorders throughout the state.
 In addition to seeing patients at our clinic, centrally located in Indianapolis, IHTC’s multidisciplinary medical team travels to several Indiana communities each year to conduct comprehensive clinics and follow-up care for patients living in these areas.
 To see the locations and dates of IHTC’s outreach comprehensive clinics in 2010, click here.

 - The Doug Thompson Teen Leadership Program provides teen members of the bleeding disorder community an opportunity to develop and refine life and leadership skills while participating in an adventure camp experience.
 Teen camp teaches teenagers how to mentally and physically prepare for nearly anything, while affirming the choice to not participate in activities that may put them at risk.
-For photos of the Thompson Outpost Teen Camp, see IHTC’s Fall 2008 newsletter in our Reading Room.
+For photos of the Thompson Outpost Teen Camp, see IHTC’s Summer 2014 newsletter in our Reading Room.